 Of all the advantages ghosting offers, one of the greatest must be the opportunity that you get to meet people of interest.

-Andrew is on the Management Committee of the Society of Authors.
+Andrew was on the Management Committee of the Society of Authors from 2012 to 2015.
 He lectures on the subject of making a living from writing at Kingston University, presents Masterclasses on the subject at The Guardian and frequently guests at writing workshops, literary festivals and in the media.
 He blogs regularly on matters pertaining to publishing, self-publishing and writing.